 Variations

-Lemon ricotta pasta with peas (or any other veggie)
+Lemon ricotta pasta with other veggies

 Ricotta has such a mild and neutral flavor that you can pair it with most vegetables.
 Here are some suggestions.